andyweizhao/diaclms/README_2024.md

 ## Topics (to-be-released on 11 Oct)
 We will offer 5-8 research topics, as indicated below:
-- topic 1
+- Automatic Dictionary Induction
-- topic 2
+- Causality for temporal biases in LLMs

 ## Program Schedule